Blue Heron Bridge F.A.Q.

 The best tide to dive at the Blue Heron Bridge is the High Tide.

 If you check the Blue Heron Bridge Tide Schedule you will see that on most days, there are 2 high tides.
-Since the park is only open Sunrise until Sunset, you will want to find a high tide that falls within that window.
+Since the park is only open from Sunrise until Sunset, you will want to find a high tide that falls within that window.

 You will want to be in the water 60 minutes before high tide.
 This means and you will most likely want to arrive at the park 30 minutes before you expect to be in the water.
 This means that a a general rule you want to find a high tide that is after Sunrise.
 While sometimes the Park Rangers will look the other way if divers arrive before Sunrise to get geared up for an early morning dive, it is at their pleasure that they do so.
 If you get there too early, they can ticket you and kick you out of the park.